I was once a child. Isn’t that enough? OK, no.

 The Flipbook Kit and the Castakite are great additions to a trip with kid.
 Lightweight and small, they’re very packable.
 And both provide really fun parent-child activites, without nary an electronic screen in sight.

 The Flipbook would be a great airport and/or in-flight activity.
 Because it motivates kiddos to do lots of drawings, it absorbs them for a long time.
-And the result–getting to see a little movie they made themself–are so gratifying!
+And the result–getting to see a little movie they made themself–is so gratifying!
 Meanwhile, they’re learning something about how moving pictures work.

 The Castakite, designed to be easy for kids to fly, performs as advertised.
 It flies beautifully, and with its tail billowing behind it in a windy sky, is a sight for a child to behold.
 Effortlessly learning about the power of wind isn’t bad, either.
 Who knew kite flying was a STEM thing?